VoiNetwork/learn-more/docs/index.md

 Voi is a community-owned and operated L1 blockchain and ecosystem.

-Voi uniquely allocates a majority of the ecosystem’s resources to those directly adding value to the network.
+Voi stands out by uniquely allocating a majority of the ecosystem’s resources to those who directly add value to the network.
-Voi solves the problem found in many blockchains today, which is a lack of decentralization, lack of self-governance, lack of community investment, and continued complexity that inhibits mainstream usage.
+It fosters decentralization, promotes self-governance, encourages community investment, and simplifies the user experience to facilitate mainstream usage.

+Read on to learn more about Voi's ecosystem, tokenomics, governance, and more.